yzyii/luashitacast/README.md

 F9  - Stun
 F10 - Dia

-You can use "/rebind XYZ" to bind Alt+F1 to a different set e.g. /rebind tres will rebind Alt+F1 to lightning resistance.
+You can use "/rebind XYZ" to bind Alt+F1 to a different set. e.g. /rebind tres will rebind Alt+F1 to lightning resistance.
 ```

 ## Additional Commands (Shorterhand):